codeigniter4/CodeIgniter4/user_guide_src/source/database/transactions.rst

 .. note:: Since v4.3.0, ``DBDebug`` is true by default in all environments.
     When ``DBDebug`` is true, if a query error occurs, all the queries will be rolled backed, and an exception will be thrown.
-    In previous versions, ``DBDebug`` was false in production environment, and different database drivers might throw different exception classes or did not throw exceptions.
+    In previous versions, ``DBDebug`` was false only in production environment, and different database drivers might throw different exception classes.

 Strict Mode
 ===========